gagank02/wikirace-analyzer/teamcontract.md

 ### Signatures

-I, firstname lastname (netID) agree to the terms of this contract. <br>
 I, Sarah Zimmerman (sarahrz2) agree to the terms of this contract. <br>
 I, Gagan Kadadevarmath (gagan2) agree to the terms of this contract. <br>
 I, Ritvik Gandesiri (ritvikg2) agree to the terms of this contract. <br>